 Giving Tuesday is almost here, but you haven’t prepared anything for a campaign yet, and you need some ideas now—preferably ones that don’t require a time machine.
-Nonprofits have taken a huge hit financially because of COVID-19, which is why a second Giving Tuesday was added for May 5.
+Nonprofits have taken a huge hit financially because of COVID-19.
 Can your organization still participate in a campaign if you haven’t planned anything?
 Will a campaign yield significant donations?
 Is it even worth jumping into campaigns at the last minute?

 Good questions.
 It isn’t easy to run highly intentional Giving Tuesday campaigns with short notice, and although many websites offer ideas, and claim they can be done last minute, most of the ideas aren’t very realistic.
 But just because you missed the opportunity to prepare for the event doesn’t mean you can’t participate.
 You’ll likely be glad you entered in, but you may have to adjust some of your expectations.

 That being said, here are some practical things you can do, even with very little time.

 Giving Tuesday Campaign Ideas

 - Email your contact list to let people know you are participating in Giving Tuesday.
 Hopefully you already have a donation page set up that you can link to in the email.
 If not, it may take a little time, depending on the system you choose.
 With Aplos, it’s quick and easy to set up online donations, which are even more important now that people are sheltered in place.
 Don’t forget to check that everything on your page is working properly before you click “Send.”
 If you have Text to Give to offer your supporters a mobile giving solution, share that information with them too.